Direction-Flipped Influence Audits Reveal Hidden Structure in Moral Choices of LLMs: Additional Experimental Results

 \subsection{Results by Reasoning Condition}

-\Cref{tab:reasoning-effects-conditions} aggregates results across models to show the overall effects of reasoning.
-Enabling reasoning reduces steerability magnitude and reduces backfire rates.
-Steerability asymmetry also decreases substantially with reasoning.
-This is also demonstrated in \Cref{fig:steerability-by-context-type} that shows the distribution of log odds effects for different types of contextual influences when used with models with and without reasoning.
+\Cref{tab:reasoning-effects-conditions} aggregates the \textbf{triage} results across models to show the within-benchmark effect of reasoning.
+In this triage slice, enabling reasoning reduces steerability magnitude, reduces backfire rates, and substantially decreases steerability asymmetry.
+This appendix should therefore be read as a triage-specific decomposition of the broader claim in \Cref{sec:reasoning-reallocation}, not as evidence that reasoning globally reduces contextual sensitivity.
+The cross-benchmark pattern is more selective: reasoning dampens social-pressure cues on triage and BBQ, but it amplifies few-shot demonstrations and increases average BBQ steerability for most model pairs. \Cref{fig:steerability-by-context-type} shows the triage distribution of log-odds effects for different contextual influences with and without reasoning.